WordPress RSS Error

 RSS, “Really Simple Syndication”, is a way to easily distribute a list of headlines, update notices, and sometimes content to your users.
 Setting up a feed is a straightforward process, as is resolving the errors you might find.
 The majority of the common errors experienced when working with RSS Feeds are due to the strict XML syntax structure.

-- Create a test post
+- Create and publish a publicly visible test post

 - Test the feed again

 If you are still receiving an error after testing the posts, make sure that the feed is validated.
 Even though RSS is a relatively simple technology, it can be incorrectly implemented by many tools.
 To prevent this, validators were constructed to translate the feed into code to make it easier to determine if you the site is producing RSS correctly.